saidghamra/SEG2105-Dream-Team-Android-Project/README.md

 [![CircleCI](https://circleci.com/gh/saidghamra/SEG2105-Dream-Team-Android-Project/tree/master.svg?style=svg&circle-token=a5a8e4e9ea6ded04e733d15988e57c1bf77b612b)](https://circleci.com/gh/saidghamra/SEG2105-Dream-Team-Android-Project/tree/master)

-During this semester, we were tasked to make a group of 3-5 students and create an On-Demand Home Repair Services application using Android Studio.
+During the 2018 Fall semester, we were tasked to make a group of 3-5 students and create an On-Demand Home Repair Services application using Android Studio.

 While making the app, students were told to focus on three main users which are the administrator,